qpfiffer/qpfiffer.com/posts/2025-04-08-Tin_Cup_Creek.markdown

 # Background

-Tin Cup Creek is an unpaddled tributary of the Chetco River in the Klamiopsis Wilderness of southern Oregon.
+Tin Cup Creek is an unpaddled tributary of the Chetco River in the Kalmiopsis Wilderness of southern Oregon.
 It's access is both unmaintained and extremely difficult, which is why, until now, no one has gotten in there to check it out.